Loans for Parents

 - 2018-19 Hamilton College Direct PLUS Loan Request Form

-- Parents, family members, or other individuals may borrow a private educational loan from a lender of their choice for up to the difference between the cost of attendance and financial aid.
+- Parents, students, family members, or other individuals may borrow a private educational loan for up to the difference between the cost of attendance and financial aid.

 - Borrower, co-signer, and student must be a U.S. citizen or eligible non-citizen.